 If you don’t mind braving the cold weather, the best time of year to visit Alsace would be during December.
 This way, you’ll have the chance to witness the Alsace villages in all their Christmas glory.
-Although the Christmas markets make the Alsace region a big attraction during the winter, I still recommend visiting, even though you’ll deal with many other tourists.
-If you’d prefer warmer weather but fewer crowds, consider visiting during the fall.
-During this season, you’ll be able to see harvest season in the vineyards.
+Although the Christmas markets attract a flurry of other visitors during the winter, I still recommend traveling here during this high season.
+Nonetheless, if you’d prefer warmer weather but fewer crowds, you should consider planning your trip to the Alsace region during the fall.
+During this time of year, you’ll experience harvest season in the vineyards.
 So, you’ll see all sorts of autumnal colors throughout the fields!

-If you’re not particularly interested in visiting the Christmas markets, I suggest visiting sometime between May and October.
-Just keep in mind that the busiest months are June, July, and August.
-If you’d like to skip peak season, the best time to visit Alsace is probably in May, September, or October.
+If you’re not particularly interested in visiting the Christmas markets, I suggest traveling to Alsace sometime between May and October.
+Just keep in mind that the overall busiest months are June, July, and August.
+With this in mind, if you’d like to skip peak season in Alsace, the best time to visit Alsace is probably in May, September, or October.
 Nonetheless, due to the region’s mild climate, there’s never really a wrong time to visit.

 How to get to Alsace

-Depending on where you’ll be coming from, there are many different ways to reach the Alsace region.
-So, let’s go over some of the main options.
-No matter where you’re located, the great news is that this region of France is very accessible.
+Depending on your starting point, there are many different ways to reach the Alsace region.
+So, let’s go over some of the leading travel options.
+The good news is no matter where you’re located, this region of France is very accessible.

 Traveling from the United States to Alsace

 If you’re planning to fly from the United States, the best option is to fly into the Charles de Gaulle Airport in Paris and then to take a train to Strasbourg from there.
-This option is hassle-free, as the train station is located inside of the airport.
+This route is hassle-free, as the train station is located inside the airport.
 To check train times, you’ll need to visit the SNCF website.
-The train ride from Paris to Strasbourg should only take about two hours.
-Since Strasbourg is the largest city in Alsace, it makes for a perfect base from which to visit each of the smaller villages.
+Luckily, the train ride from Paris to Strasbourg should only take about two hours.
+Moreover, since Strasbourg is the largest city in Alsace, it makes for a perfect base to visit smaller villages.